-Graduate Advisory Committee - The Graduate Advisory Committee has at least four members: 3 chosen by the student, plus a representative appointed by the Graduate School (i.e., the "Dean's Representative").
+Graduate Advisory Committee - The Graduate Advisory Committee has 4 members chosen by the student, plus a representative appointed by the Graduate School (i.e., the "Dean's Representative") prior to the General Exam.
 The committee consists of at least 3 members of the LSU Graduate Faculty, including the Major Advisor, who acts as the chair.
 At least 2 members must be from the Entomology Department, with at least 1 of these being a full member of the Graduate Faculty.
 The remaining members may be from Entomology or another department, with 1 being a full member of the Graduate Faculty.
 If the student declares a minor, 1 committee member must be from the minor department.
 The committee should be established by the end of the first year of the student's graduate career.
+(Appendix C)

 Credit Hours and Course Work- A Doctoral program involves at least 3 years of full-time study beyond the baccalaureate degree.
 It is the responsibility of the Advisory Committee to determine the total number and types of courses to be taken to suit the needs of each student; however, at least 15 hours of coursework must be graduate (7000) level.
-For incoming students without a Master's degree, this equates to a minimum of 41 hours of coursework plus 9 hours of dissertation research.
-Students with a Master's degree in entomology who transfer courses to satisfy required course requirements must take 17 additional hours of coursework plus 9 hours of dissertation research.
+For incoming students without a Master's degree in Entomology, this equates to a minimum of 41 hours of coursework plus 13 hours of dissertation research.
+Students with a Master's degree in Entomology who transfer courses to satisfy required course requirements must take at least 23 additional hours of coursework plus 13 hours of dissertation research.
 The doctorate must be completed within seven years from the time a student is classified as a Doctoral student (Grad 7).